strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

+* Add quiz menu entry
-* OK to use the carbon Twitter image or host it? (
+* OK to use the carbon Twitter image or host it? (seems better for share)
 * Mailing list to notify when a new quiz is out?
 * Or create a simple RSS ?